The best Sri Lanka travel tips and advice to help you plan your adventure:

 In case you wondering, yes it is fairly safe to leave your helmets with your scooter.
 We put one in the compartment under the seat and the other over the handle bars.
 At some attractions like the Dambulla caves local shops kept our helmets for us, warning us monkeys sometimes steal them.

-The price of Alcohol is crazy!
-It fluctuates depending on where in Sri Lanka you visit.
+The prices of alcohol are crazy but it fluctuates depending on where in Sri Lanka you visit.
 Generally to have a few beers, shots or cocktails can wack up your bill really high.
-A bottle of wine is especially expensive because it is imported, their local beer (Lion Lager) is reasonable but this too depends where you are.
-We have paid up to double the price in the touristy bars along the beach.
+A bottle of wine is especially expensive because it is imported.
+The local beer (Lion Lager) is reasonable but this too depends where you are.
+We have paid up to double the price in the touristy bars along the beach areas like Arugam bay.

 Drinking on a budget in Sri Lanka